Spamouflage: History

 In April 2023, the United States Department of Justice (DOJ) unsealed an indictment against 34 officers of China's Ministry of Public Security (MPS) accused of running a disinformation campaign targeting US-based Chinese dissidents.
 Meta Platforms and private researchers cited by CNN believe that they are linked to Spamouflage, although the DOJ did not explicitly refer to Spamouflage by name.

 In August 2023, Meta announced a takedown of nearly 9000 accounts and pages associated with Spamouflage; their threat intelligence report also covered the propaganda campaign's activities on YouTube, TikTok, and other social media platforms.
 They also indicated that Spamouflage had created a fake research paper blaming the United States for COVID-19 and attempted to publicize it via various social media networks.

 In April 2024, Institute for Strategic Dialogue researchers stated that some Spamouflage accounts had begun making posts about American politics under false American personas, a strategy that was previously used by Russian disinformation campaigns.
 Under this new strategy, Spamouflage accounts pretending to be supporters of Donald Trump received engagement from real users, with one post being retweeted by conspiracy theorist Alex Jones.
 The researchers indicated that they did not find Spamouflage accounts pretending to be Joe Biden supporters, although the existence of such accounts could not be ruled out.
 The same month, Spamouflage accounts used the 2024 pro-Palestinian protests on university campuses to stoke outrage, according to Microsoft.
 In May 2024, OpenAI removed accounts used by Spamouflage in influence operations.
 Spamouflage was identified as interfering with the 2024 United States presidential election through fake accounts posing as Americans posting divisive content.
 Several of the accounts were believed to be created using AI.
 US intelligence analysts described the efforts as not supporting any particular candidate, but focusing on issues important to Beijing such as Taiwan, and "undermining confidence in elections, voting, and the U.S. in general."
 In October 2024, Taiwan's Doublethink Labs and Voice of America found that Spamouflage has also amplified antisemitic tropes and conspiracy theories about the U.S. government.
+Following the 2026 Japanese general election, Spamouflage-linked accounts targeted Sanae Takaichi.